-In this paper, we introduce downward wage rigidities in an otherwise DSGE model with forward-looking optimizing agents who enjoy consumption of goods and experience disutility from labor when working for profit-maximizing firms.
+In this paper, we introduce downward wage rigidities in an otherwise dynamic stochastic general equilibrium model with forward-looking optimizing agents that enjoy consumption of goods and experience disutility from labor when working for profit-maximizing firms.
 Labor markets are characterized by monopolistic competition, goods markets are perfectly competitive, and goods prices are fully flexible.
 The economy is subject to both idiosyncratic sectoral shocks and aggregate shocks (to productivity and nominal spending), which generate the need for both intratemporal (as in the traditional discussion of the Phillips curve) and intertemporal price adjustments.
-Extensions to the benchmark model relax and endogenize the downward rigidities at low inflation.
-Indeed, even if we allow the degree of downward rigidities to vary across agents, or with inflation and macroeconomic volatility, or with the size of shocks, the inflation-output trade-off remains sizable for reasonable parametrizations of the model.
+Extensions to the benchmark model relax and endogenize the downward rigidity constraint, in part to address concerns about the empirical relevance of wage rigidities at low inflation.
+Indeed, even if we allow the degree of downward rigidities to vary across agents, or with inflation and macroeco-